 Tip 1 – Take a knife and spear the squid behind each eye.
 This will instantly kill them and you know you have done it right when the squid completely turns white.
 Here is some more information on the technique https://en.wikipedia.org/wiki/Ikejime.

-Pop any squid you have caught in a plastic bag before adding them to the eski.
-I imagine you can reuse the plastic bag on several fishing trips if you give it a good clean out when you get home.
+Tip 2 – Pop any squid you have caught in a plastic bag before adding them to the eski.
+I reuse the plastic bag on several fishing trips, cleaning them after each use.

 My friends have been testing the use of scaling bags, towed behind the boat at slow speeds, to clean their squid catch.
 These pictures were taken after only a few minutes using the bag and the results are even better if you leave it out longer.
 You can see the hoods are nice and clean and the skin and wings have been removed.

 My brother in law has also given me a few tips for cleaning squid the old fashion way.

 Tip 2 – If there is some ink stains and like me you want nice clean squid rings, don’t bother trying to fight the whole hood.
 Nor do you have to attempt the near impossible task of turning it inside out to clean it.
 Simply cut the hood into several pieces, each as long as your thumb.
 This makes them easier to clean under the tap but still allows you to make nice thin rings later.